 If the tip is in contact with the sample, the tip applies a load to the sample.
 The applied load causes an elastic deformation of tip and sample.
 This deformation effects the effective contact area and is an important issue in atomic force microscopy.
 A schematic of the contact geometry for a layered sample can be found in Fig. 2.2 a).
-The elastic deformation of two spheres and resulting repulsive forces were first analyzed by Heinrich Hertz in $1881.^{30,31,32}$ The Hertz model neglects adhesion forces and can, there-
+The elastic deformation of two spheres and resulting repulsive forces were first analyzed by Heinrich Hertz in 1881.
+30,31,32 The Hertz model neglects adhesion forces and can, therefore, only be used for low adhesive samples.
+For atomic force microscopy experiments, the original Hertz model has to be modified to a flat-spherical geometry.
+The repulsive force for the contact regime in this flat-spherical Hertz model is

-Figure 2.2.: Indentation model of a layered sample with a rigid sphere. a) In the actual configuration, the film (with the Young's modulus E_1 and Poisson's ratio v_1) is assumed to be perfectly bound to the substrate (with the Young's modulus E_0 and Poisson's ratio v_0) while the contact interface is frictionless. b) With these assumptions, the layer can be modeled as a mattress transmitting normal stress into the substrate with its effective compression modulus \tilde{E} being its oedometric modulus.
+Figure 2.2.: Indentation model of a layered sample with a rigid sphere. a) In the actual configuration, the film (with the Young's modulus $E_1$ and Poisson's ratio $v_1$ ) is assumed to be perfectly bound to the substrate (with the Young's modulus $E_0$ and Poisson's ratio $v_0$ ) while the contact interface is frictionless. b) With these assumptions, the layer can be modeled as a mattress transmitting normal stress into the substrate with its effective compression modulus $\tilde{E}$ being its oedometric modulus.